About Moral Fibres

 About Wendy

-I’m in my early 40’s and live near Edinburgh with my partner and our two daughters aged 10 and 6.
+I’m in my early 40’s and live near Edinburgh with my partner and our two daughters aged 12 and 8.

 I’m no eco-perfectionist – just someone who tries their best.
 I don’t live in a self-built eco house.
 Just a creaky old house that we’re slowly trying to make as energy-efficient as we can.
 I’m a long-term vegetarian who has struggled with veganism.
-I don’t have a fancy hybrid or electric car, just a tiny secondhand one.
-We simply live on a modest budget and try to make the most economical, ethical, and environmentally friendly choices we can within our budget.
-I’m down to earth and hope the blog reflects this too!
+I don’t have a fancy hybrid or electric car, just a tiny secondhand one that I drive using some savvy fuel-efficient driving techniques that I learned.

 If you can’t find what you are looking for on the blog, then I take suggestions!
 For things you would like covered on the blog or any queries you would like me or Moral Fibres readers to answer, then do let me know!